Leandro-Gehlen/BL-clean-architecture-node-api/README.md

 ## My Own Comments

-### 1° - After have lint-staged and husky installed , let´s begin!

-### 2° - Manguinhos moched the database.
+### Manguinhos moched the database.
 The data was added as source code and the requirements of the project was also added as requirements.

-### 3° - Domain Layer
+### Domain Layer

 + Entities
 + usecases / presentation layer